Obeah: Beliefs and practices

 Common goals in Obeah include attracting a partner, finding lost objects, resolving legal issues, getting someone out of prison, attracting luck for gambling or games, and wreaking revenge.

 Spirits

 Central to Obeah is the relationship between humans and spirits.
-Unlike other Afro-Caribbean religious traditions, such as Haitian Vodou and Cuban Santería, Obeah does not centre around deities who manifest through divination and the possession of their worshippers.

-These spirits can be "called" or summoned to assist the Obeah practitioner.
+Unlike other Afro-Caribbean religious traditions, such as Haitian Vodou and Cuban Santería, Obeah does not strictly centre around deities who manifest through divination and the possession of their worshippers.
+These spirits and deities can be "called" or summoned to assist the Obeah practitioner but are not worshipped.
+These spiritual forces are often deemed essentially morally neutral.